-The birthplace of Scotland's national flag
+Restore the birthplace of the Saltire, Scotland's national flag.

 Tradition has it that the Saltire, Scotland's National flag, originated in a battle fought in East Lothian, near the village of Athelstaneford in the Dark Ages.